youshuo2008/explore-weather-trends/README.md

 Finally, I summarized my findings in a PDF report.

 ### Files used
+The csv files used in the project was obtained using SQL querying from Udacity's database server.

 ### Credits
 Special thanks to my Udacity teachers: Richard Kalehoff, Juno Lee, Karl Krueger, Josh Bernhard, Sebastian Thrun, Mike Yi, Daivid Venturi, Mat Leonard, Sam Nelson, Derek Steer and mentors: Raj V and George L.